 Apparently, no one at SeatSwapr created a viable business plan; so I suppose I do know something about business.

-Another concept — which was to be known as UberAirr — was announced but not launched last year; but it is expected to be launched as AirrTrade sometime during this month.
-Four members of Milepoint in an unscientific poll of only seven voters — hardly a significant sampling on any level — were not interested in this concept of allowing you to purchase and sell your seat assignment.
+Another concept — which was to be known as UberAirr — was announced but not launched last year; but it was expected to be launched as AirrTrade sometime during September of 2015.
+Apparently, interest in this concept of allowing you to purchase and sell your seat assignment was not enough for AirrTrade to survive as an entity.

 AirrTrade from AirrTrade on Vimeo.